Unikoin Gold Price Reaches $0.0095 on Exchanges (UKG)

 Unikoin Gold Token Profile

-Unikoin Gold was first traded on September 25th, 2017.
+Unikoin Gold’s genesis date was September 25th, 2017.
 Unikoin Gold’s total supply is 1,000,000,000 tokens and its circulating supply is 147,847,371 tokens.
 Unikoin Gold’s official Twitter account is @UnikoinGold and its Facebook page is accessible here.
+Unikoin Gold’s official message board is unikrn.com.
 The Reddit community for Unikoin Gold is /r/UnikoinGold and the currency’s Github account can be viewed here.
 The official website for Unikoin Gold is unikrn.com.
-The official message board for Unikoin Gold is unikrn.com.

 Buying and Selling Unikoin Gold

-Unikoin Gold can be bought or sold on these cryptocurrency exchanges: Kucoin, DDEX, Bittrex, OKEx, Upbit and Radar Relay.
-It is usually not presently possible to buy alternative cryptocurrencies such as Unikoin Gold directly using US dollars.
-Investors seeking to acquire Unikoin Gold should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Unikoin Gold using one of the aforementioned exchanges.
+Unikoin Gold can be bought or sold on the following cryptocurrency exchanges: Radar Relay, Kucoin, DDEX, Upbit, Bittrex and OKEx.
+It is usually not possible to purchase alternative cryptocurrencies such as Unikoin Gold directly using U.S. dollars.
+Investors seeking to trade Unikoin Gold should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Unikoin Gold using one of the exchanges listed above.

 Receive News & Updates for Unikoin Gold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Unikoin Gold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.